 As your child enters school, their imagination and creativity continue to grow.
 They may enjoy more complex pretend play activities such as:

-• Creating a whole town or city with blocks, LEGO bricks, or other building materials
+Your child may fancy themselves an urban planner, mapping out a whole town or city with blocks, LEGO® bricks, or other building materials.

-• Making elaborate costumes or trying their hand at face painting
+Your child can show off their artistic talent by constructing elaborate costumes or trying their hand at face painting to really get into character.

-• Using props like toy phones, laptops, and briefcases to act out scenarios as adults
+Using props like toy phones, laptops, and briefcases, your child can act out scenarios as they pretend they’re Mom or Dad at work.

 Pretend play provides an invaluable opportunity for kids to practice their creativity, problem-solving, and social skills in a fun way.
 So, gather some simple props, encourage their imaginative journeys, and enjoy watching your child’s talents and abilities blossom.

 And remember that you don’t have to do it alone.
 At Begin, we’re your learning partner.
-Our membership is the perfect combination of hands-on and digital play personalized to your child’s age and learning needs.
+Our combination of hands-on and digital play personalized to your child’s age and learning needs is just the ticket for adventure.

 With the Begin Approach, you can focus on the milestones that actually matter for kids to grow up capable and confident!